newfies-dialer/newfies-dialer/docs/source/contributing.rst

 ----------------------------------

 Disagreements, both political and technical, happen all the time and the Newfies-Dialer community is no exception.
 It is important that we resolve disagreements and differing views constructively and with the help of the community and community process.
-If you really want to go a different way, then we encourage you to make a derivative distribution or alternate set of packages that still build on the work we've done to utilize as common of a core as possible.
+If you really want to go a different way, then we encourage you to make a derivative distribution or alternate set of packages that still build on the work we've done to utilise as common a core as possible.

 When you are unsure, ask for help.
 ----------------------------------

 Nobody knows everything, and nobody is expected to be perfect.
 Asking questions avoids many problems down the road, and so questions are encouraged.
 Those who are asked questions should be responsive and helpful.
 However, when asking a question, care must be taken to do so in an appropriate